|

 heap.

-grow a smaller secondary flower next to its primary flower.
-In our nursery,
+smaller secondary flower will grow next to its primary one.
+Sometimes these

-we will remove the secondary flower in order to ensure that the primary
+secondary flowers are removed to ensure that the primary

-flower will receive all the plant’s energy and will grow even larger.
+flower will receive all of the plant’s attention and will grow even larger.

 A

-peony with a smaller secondary flower which should be removed.
+peony with a smaller secondary flower which can be removed.

 We cut flowers